-Ensure the following based on OS:
+Ensure the following based on the operating system of the instance:

-- For Linux OSs, log on to the instance and run the umount command for the disk to be unmounted.
-After the command runs, navigate to the management console and detach the disk - For Windows OSs, stop read and write operations on all file systems of the disk to ensure data integrity.
+- For a Linux instance, log on to the instance and run the umount command to unmount the data disk.
+After the command runs, log on to the ECS console and detach the disk. - For a Windows instance, stop read and write operations on all file systems of the disk to ensure data integrity.
 Otherwise, data being read and written will be lost.